 Are the Jinn Real?
-How I Was Attacked by the Jinn.
+How I Was Attacked by a Jinn

 Jinns truly exist, which you will find proof of in the Holy Quran.
 There is a full chapter in the Holy Quran on Jinns.
 We all have Jinns attached to us all!

 Please note: Iblis shaytaan who disobeyed Allah is a Jinn.
-There is further information below after the true story.
+There is further information below after after my experience.
 Please make sure you read this article thoroughly to understand the Jinn and their existence among human beings on Earth.

 In the Hadith (Sahih Muslim, 6757), narrated by Abdullah ibn Mas'ud (similar narration 6759 by 'Aisha, r.a.), Allah's Apostle said, "There is none amongst you with whom is not an attached from amongst the jinn (devil)."
 Then, they (the Companions) said, "Allah's Apostle with you too?"
 Thereupon he said, "Yes, but Allah helps me against him and so I am safe from his hand and he does not command me but for good."